meteor/meteor/content/using-packages.md

 Using any of Meteor's [supported CSS pre-processors](build-tool.html#css) you can import other style files from both relative and absolute paths from an npm package.

-Importing styles from an npm package with an absolute path using the `{}` syntax:
+Importing styles from an npm package with an absolute path using the `{}` syntax, for instance with Less:

 ```less
 @import '{}/node_modules/npm-package-name/button.less';